-Please do not store more oil in the kitchen than you need on a daily day basis.
-Large drums of oil should be stored outside the kitchen/pantry window.
+Please do not store more oil in the kitchen than you need daily.
+Large drums of oil should be stored on the concrete deck area.

-Waste oil should be stored in the blue drum provided outside the kitchen/pantry window.
+Waste oil should be stored in the blue drum provided on the concrete deck area.